Is fhearr na 'n t-or sgeul innse air choir.

 Pooka's Pageant is an annual Pagan Performing Arts convention, to help polytheists (people who acknowledge many deities, see APT for a more detailed explanation) celebrate their traditions through poetry, storytelling, music, song, drama etc.

-We are now looking for Polytheist* storytellers, poets, musicians etc. who would like to volunteer their skills (currently travel expenses only, though this may change) for 2017.
+We are now looking for any additional pagan/polytheist* storytellers, poets, musicians etc. who would like to volunteer their skills (currently travel expenses only, though this may change) for 2018.

 * Druids, Heathens, Hindus, Taoists, Shintoists, Hellenics, Romuvans, Kemetics etc.

 This year the Pageant will organised by me, Robin Herne (winner of the title of the first Chief Bard of the Fens in 2008, and MC and a judge for it in 2009, and have coordinated Suffolk's annual Eisteddfod since 2010, author of Old Gods, New Druids, Bard Song, and A Dangerous Place... and yes, I am bragging), with support from various local volunteers.
 This helps to simplify the practical and financial side of things until the event becomes more autonomous.
 Ownership of/responsibility for the Pageant may shift (to a collective effort) in future years, as the event becomes increasingly successful.

 If you would like to proffer your skills, reserve a ticket, or book a stall pitch (rates currently £10, which includes entry for two people to run the stall) ~ contact me at firstname.lastname@example.org A form for stallholders can be found in the links section above.
 The Hall is relatively small, and stalls are available at the organiser's discretion (preference given to those stalls retailing items of use to performers).